brandonlee503/ApricotInfo/Privacy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2021-06-26
+This policy is effective as of 2025-03-16

-**Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Apricotappextension@gmail.com.